 Canada is a pluralistic society, which includes two 'national minorities' (Indigenous Peoples and Québébecois), and an increasingly diverse ethnoracialized population.
 Our judges, on the other hand, are not so diverse in terms of their 'race', ethnicity, Indigeneity and gender.

-Which underrepresented group do you think has the most compelling claim - whether a rights-based or needs-based claim - to greater representation on the bench?
+Which underrepresented group do you think has the most compelling claim to greater representation on the bench?
 On what basis do you make this claim?

-In answering this question, students should explain why the group chosen has a distinct claim from all other groups listed above.
-Alternatively, students may choose to compare two worthy groups and explain why one of those groups has the more compelling claim.
+In answering this question, students must compare two worthy groups and explain why one of those groups has the more compelling claim.

 Position Paper 2.
-Judicial Self-Regulation (Weeks 5 and 6) Due: March 6 at 10:00 am
+Judicial Self-Regulation (Weeks 5 and 6) Due: March 5 at 10:00 am

 The issues of judicial education and judicial misconduct have led some critics to argue that the degree of judicial self-regulation in Canada is problematic and that more oversight of the judiciary is required.
 Judges, on the other hand, argue that self-regulation is critical to judicial independence and the administration of justice.
-Please address the following question, keeping counter arguments in mind as you complete the assignment.
+Please address the following question, keeping counter arguments in mind as you complete the assignment:

-In your view, given the issues identified around judicial education and misconduct, has Canada struck a good balance between protecting judicial independence and ensuring judicial accountability?
+Has Canada struck a good balance between protecting judicial independence and ensuring judicial accountability?
 Should more democratic control from outside the judiciary be instituted to enhance the accountability of judges?

 Position Paper 3.
-Racism in the Legal Profession (Weeks 8 and 9) Due: March 13 at 10:00 am
+Racism in the Legal Profession (Weeks 8 and 9) Due: March 12 at 10:00 am